engineer-scientist/CodePath---Intermediate-Android-Development/README.md

 # CodePath---Intermediate-Android-Development

-# Android Prework - *Hello world!*
+# Android Prework - *HelloWorld2*

 Submitted by: **Sarthak Sharma**

-**Hello world!** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**HelloWorld2** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total